Research

 Multiaxial Plasticity and Fracture

-The ductile fracture behavior of metals depends on the stress state under which they are loaded.
-Thus, to efficiently use these materials, predictive models that describe the failure of these materials under realistic complex loading states are needed.
+The ductile fracture behavior of metals depends on the stress state under which they are loaded, and the size and distribution of defects.
+To efficiently and safely use these materials, predictive models that describe the failure of these materials under realistic complex loading states are needed.
 Our lab uses a combined experimental-computational approach to investigate and model large deformation and fracture behavior.
-Experimentally, we use a custom-built dual-actuator mechanical test frame along with specially designed test specimens to measure the multiaxial deformation behavior of a range of metal alloys, from advanced high strength steels to additively manufactured alloys.
+Experimentally, we use a variety of sample geometries and load frames, including a custom-built dual-actuator mechanical test frame, to measure the multiaxial deformation behavior of a range of metal alloys, from advanced high strength steels to additively manufactured alloys.
 We couple these experiments with computational simulations to develop plasticity and fracture models for these materials.
+To validate these models for real-world applications, we test them on complex structures, and seek agreement between experiments and the simulations.

 Mechanics of Additively Manufactured Materials

-In additive manufacturing (AM) of metals, 3D components are built in a layer-by-layer fashion using different processes including powder-based laser powder bed fusion (L-PBF), laser-based directed energy deposition (DED), and binder jetting.
-AM technology allows for the fabrication of design-driven components rather than process-dependent geometries.
-However, an understanding of the mechanics of materials made by AM, based on their unique processing conditions and thermal histories, is required for the adoption of AM in load-bearing applications.
+In additive manufacturing (AM) of metals, 3D components are built in a layer-by-layer fashion using different processes including powder-based, laser-based processes of powder bed fusion (PBF) and directed energy deposition (DED).
+In both processes, a 3-dimensional component is sliced into 2-dimensional layers.
+Powder feedstock is delivered to a location within the 2D layer, melted with a laser, and fuses to the layer below upon cooling and solidification.
+AM technology allows for the fabrication of design-driven components rather than manufacturing process-dependent geometries.
+However, an understanding of the mechanics of materials made by AM is required for the adoption of AM in load-bearing applications.
 Our group works to understand the multiaxial mechanical behavior of materials made by AM through combined experimental and computational methods.

 Machine Learning and Additive Manufacturing